Financial resources and information for nonprofits and small businesses affected by COVID-19, updated May 18, 2020:

 - Seattle Foundation COVID-19 Response Fund.
-As of 3/26/2020, this fund holds $14.3m.
+As of 4/17/2020, this fund holds $18.9m.
 “In order to move resources quickly and not further burden organizations on the frontlines of the pandemic, we are not hosting a formal application process at this time.
-Funds will be released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs in subsequent funding phases.”
+Seattle Foundation is administering grants from the Fund in partnership with United Way of King County, King County’s Pandemic Community Advisory Group, and Fund partners.
+Check out the first round of grants.
+Grants are made on a rolling basis.
+As fundraising continues through the outbreak and recovery phases of the crisis, the Fund will adapt to emerging needs as the situation evolves.”

 - 4Culture, the King County arts agency, is establishing a $1m Cultural Relief Fund.
 First round of applications will be accepted April 1 – May 15.
 15-30 minute application, with notification in 10 business days.
 4Culture is also extending and indefinitely postponing existing grant deadlines.